Palliative medicine

 Since 2011 there has been a mandatory Specialty Certificate Examination which must be passed prior to obtaining a CCT.
 This is held every nine months and Postgraduate Doctors in Training need to pass this to achieve their certificate of completion of training.
 There are no entry requirements for the SCE in Palliative Medicine, although trainees in UK training posts would normally take the SCE in their penultimate year of higher specialty training.
 Trainees who hold MRCP(UK), have gained the Certificate in Palliative Medicine and who are recommended for a CCT will be entitled to apply for the postnominal MRCP(UK) (Palliative Medicine).

-Regional Teaching Programme
+Regional Teaching Programme: Palliative Medicine

 The teaching programme runs from February – December with a 4-year ‘rolling’ programme of topics relevant to the Palliative Medicine curriculum, particularly directed at those areas not easily covered in routine clinical placements.
 The sessions are on Thursday afternoons, once a month, organised jointly by Postgraduate Doctors in Training, and consultant / senior SAS leads from North West and Mersey training programmes.
+The programme alternates between face to face sessions at St Rocco’s hospice, Warrington, and virtual sessions on Microsoft Teams.

 The teaching programme will include an annual ‘Away Day’ in June.
 The Away Day is an opportunity to focus on more innovative and topical subjects, and to promote networking and sharing of service innovation between palliative medicine Postgraduate Doctors in Training, consultants and SAS doctors across North West and Mersey training programmes.